 Cons:

-Health & Injuries beginners because it allows you to learn while you practice.
-You can test and track your flexibility with an in-app test—a two-minute squat test that analyzes your range of motion and identifies weaknesses in your frame by analyzing a series of photos you take from different angles (front, right, and left).
+Downloadable routines to use when you’re offline beginners DAA Industry Opt Out flexibility with an in-app test—a two-minute squat test that analyzes your range of motion and identifies weaknesses in your frame by analyzing a series of photos you take from different angles (front, right, and left).

 The app also makes personalized suggestions for classes based on your flexibility level.
-Plus, it offers a six-day course designed for runners, which includes classes that target your key running muscles like glutes, calves, and hamstrings.
+Plus, it offers a six-day course designed for runners, which includes classes that target your throughout your body.
+Any particularly like glutes, calves, and hamstrings.

 Best Stretching App for Advanced: Stretchit